MKDAagency/MKDAagency/README.md

 # MKDA Digital Marketing Agency

-We build digital products, AI automations and marketing systems for businesses that want more visibility and better control over their operations.
+MKDA builds digital products, AI automations and marketing systems for businesses that want more visibility and stronger operational control.

-## What we build
+## What we do

-- SaaS products
+- Build SaaS products
-- AI workflows for marketing and operations
+- Create AI workflows for marketing and operations
-- Websites and landing pages
+- Develop websites and landing pages
-- Internal tools and public demos
+- Design internal tools and public demos

-## Featured focus
+## Featured work

 ### ReviewBoost
-A product built to help businesses manage Google reviews with more structure, consistency and visibility.
+A platform designed to help businesses collect, track and improve Google reviews through QR codes, smart links and dashboard analytics.

-### Agency websites and landing pages
+### Web projects
-Web experiences designed to support positioning, lead generation and product communication.
+Websites and landing pages built to support positioning, lead generation and product communication.

 ### AI automations
-Workflows created to reduce repetitive tasks and improve execution speed.
+Workflows designed to reduce repetitive work and improve execution across marketing and operations.

 ### Internal tools
-Practical tools built to simplify daily marketing and operational work.
+Selected tools created to simplify daily processes and support faster delivery.

 ## Tech stack